A Learning-Augmented Overlay Network: Continuous Skip-List Networks

 The last inequality holds as the harmonic sum until $n$, $1 + 1/2 + \dots + 1/n$, is lower than $1 + \ln n$.
 The claimed upper bound on the expected path length follows as the same reasoning can be done for $X_{\text{down}}$. \end{proof}

-\begin{theorem}[Routing Path Length with High Probability] The routing path between any two nodes has length smaller than $2e \cdot \ln n$ with probability greater than $1 - \frac{2}{n}$. \end{theorem}

-\begin{proof} Let $u$ and $v$ be two nodes such that $u < v$, and let $X_{\text{up}}$ be the random variable equal to the increasing routing path length between $u$ and $v$ .
-Let $w \in [u, v]$, we note $1_{w}$ the indicator random variable equal to $1$ if $w$ is part of the increasing path between $u$ and $v$ (see proof of Theorem~\ref{thm:expected-path-length}).
+\begin{theorem}[Routing Path Length with High Probability] For \uniform, the routing path between any two nodes has length smaller than $2e \cdot \ln n$ with probability greater than $1 - \frac{2}{n}$. \end{theorem} \begin{proof} Let $u$ and $v$ be two nodes such that $u < v$, and let $X_{\text{up}}$ be the random variable equal to the increasing routing path length between $u$ and $v$ .
+Let $w \in [u, v]$, we note $1_{w}$ the indicator random variable equal to $1$ if $w$ is part of the increasing path between $u$ and $v$ (see proof of Theorem 3).

 We first show that all $1_w$ are independent random variables.
 Let $w$ and $w ^{\prime}$ be two nodes such that $u < w < w ^{\prime}$, it holds:

 Now that we showed independence, we use the following Chernoff's bound: For $Y$ the sum of independent Bernoulli random variables (a Poisson trial) and $\mu = \mathbb{E}[Y]$, $\forall \delta > 0$ it holds that: